thwllms/thwllms.github.io/_posts/2018-10-07-til-sticky-bit.md

 Today I learned about the [sticky bit](https://en.wikipedia.org/wiki/Sticky_bit).

 I set up a Samba share on a Raspberry Pi for our household scanner.
-The scanner dumps files into this folder, and we can triage them from our computers or phones.
+The scanner dumps files into a shared directory, and we can triage them from our computers or phones.
 It seemed to be working fine, but then I realized that I wasn't able to delete files.
 I could create and read files, but delete just didn't work.